KenKundert/avendesora/doc/advanced.rst

 would need to share only the account name and the user name if one is needed.
 With that, the other partner can generate the passcode.

+When creating accounts to share, the fields should either be generated secrets or information that is not secret.
+Specifically, you should not use :class:`avendesora.Hide` or :class:`avendesora.Hidden`.
+In addition, you cannot share secrets encrypted with :class:`avendesora.Scrypt`.
+Finally, you cannot share stealth accounts unless the file that contains the account templates has a *master_seed* specified, which they do not by default.
+You would need to create a separate file for shared stealth account templates and add a master seed to that file manually.

 Once you have shared an accounts file, you can also use the :ref:`identity command <identity command>` to prove your identity to your partner (described next).

-You cannot share secrets encrypted with Scrypt.
-Also, you cannot share stealth accounts unless the file that contains the account templates has a *master_seed* specified, which they do not by default.
-You would need to create a separate file for shared stealth account templates and add a master seed to that file manually.

 .. index::